adobe/spectrum-css/README.md

 loadIcons('node_modules/@adobe/spectrum-css-workflow-icons/dist/spectrum-icons.svg');
 ```

 You can then use the icons in your app.
-Visit the [Spectrum CSS workflow icon list](http://opensource.adobe.com/spectrum-css/icons/) and click on any icon to get the markup.
+Visit the [Spectrum workflow icon list](https://spectrum.adobe.com/page/icons/) and click on any icon to get the markup.

 ### Language support